andreabonvini/Notes/Advanced_Signals/Cerutti/Time-Frequency.md

 - *Discrete Wavelet Transform*

 	Now that we know what the wavelet transform is, we would like to make it practical.
-However, the wavelet transform as described so far still has three properties that make it difficult to use directly in the form of *(1)*.
+However, the wavelet transform as described so far still has three properties that make it difficult to use directly in the form of *(8)*.
 The first is the redundancy of the *CWT*.
-In *(1)* the wavelet transform is calculated by continuously shifting a continuously scalable function over a signal and calculating the correlation between the two.
+In *(8)* the wavelet transform is calculated by continuously shifting a continuously scalable function over a signal and calculating the correlation between the two.
 It will be clear that these scaled functions will be nowhere near an orthogonal basis and the obtained wavelet coefficients will therefore be highly redundant.
 For most practical applications we would like to remove this redundancy.

 	Even without the redundancy of the CWT we still have an infinite number of wavelets in the wavelet  transform and we would like to see this number reduced to a more manageable count.
 This is the second problem we have.
 	The third problem is that for most functions the wavelet transforms have no analytical solutions and they can be calculated only numerically or by an optical analog computer.
-Fast algorithms are needed to be able to exploit the power of the wavelet transform and it is in fact the existence of these fast algorithms *(like the Mallat's one, see question below)* that have put wavelet transforms where they are today.
+Fast algorithms are needed to be able to exploit the power of the wavelet transform and it is in fact the existence of these fast algorithms *(like the Mallat's one, see below)* that have put wavelet transforms where they are today.
 Discrete wavelets are not continuously scalable and translatable but can only be scaled and translated in discrete steps.
 	$$
 	\Psi_{j,k}(t) = \frac{1}{\sqrt{s_0^j}}\Psi\left(\frac{t-k\tau_0s_0^j}{s_0^j}\right) \\
 	$$